Wondering what to do in Chicago for a weekend? Well, prepare to be blown away (bad pun intended) by this jam-packed itinerary for the Windy City!

 By the way, a pro tip for this Chicago 2-day itinerary is to bring comfortable walking shoes or rent a bike.
 You’re going to cover a lot of ground in a short amount of time!

 Once you get down to Museum Campus, start by heading to the Adler Planetarium.
 From here, you can look across Lake Michigan to get that amazing panoramic view of the city’s iconic skyline.
 If you’re feeling up for it, drop in and check out the planetarium ($19, open every day from 9 a.m. -4 p.m. except on Wednesday when they’re only open from 4 p.m. to 10 p.m.).

-You’ll also find the fantastic Shedd Aquarium ($39.95) and the Field Museum ($26, open every day from 9-5) in this area.
+You’ll also find the fantastic Shedd Aquarium ($39.95) and the Field Museum ($29, open every day from 9 a.m. -5 p.m.) in this area.
 All three are excellent choices, but you’ll have to pick just one for time’s sake.
 Of the three, the Field Museum is the most interesting.
 I mean, they have an entire T-rex fossil here!
 Get your all-access pass to the Field Museum here.